ashok-cs/PSP/Unit IV.md

 before calling: [1, 2, 3, 4, 5, 6, 7]
 after calling: [1, 2, 'python']
 ```

-Write the function ‘chop’ that takes a list, modifies it by removing the first and last elements and returns None.
+Write a function `chop` that takes a list, modifies it by removing the first and last elements and returns None.
 ```python
 >>> def chop(arglist):
 	del arglist[0]